WILD MINDS RETREAT

 • That evening, our opening council circle invites reflection on what you’re ready to release as you step into this new year.
 Then, stretch out beneath the vast Baja sky and watch as the stars slowly reveal themselves.

 • Our days together move with intention, guided by the rhythm of the sea.
-While each day holds its own flavor, you can expect a variation on the following flow:

 Themes we’ll explore throughout the journey: